-Oak Island stands resolute among the 360 islands of Mahone Bay, Nova Scotia Canada and is singularly unique for her name sake trees which are still in plentitude.
-R. V. Harris, for his book "The Oak Island Mystery" did a test of the growth rates and determined that a 16" red oak growing on the south shore of Nova Scotia was 200 years old.
-To this day the island is home to multiple scores of examples exceeding that size with many broaching 36" or more and although known originally as Gloucester Island she would go on to earn the name Oak Island because of these stands of majestic red oak trees.
-(Quercus rubra L)
+Oak Island takes pride of place among the 360 islands of Mahone Bay, Nova Scotia Canada and is singularly unique for the name sake trees which remain in plentitude.
+Although originally known as Gloucester Island she would go on to earn the moniker Oak Island because of these stands of majestic red oak trees

-In the year 1762 the Surveyor General of Nova Scotia Charles Morris travelled the 45 miles from Halifax down to the island to purposefully divide it into 32 lots, each approximately 4 acres in size, most abutting a centre road and all with water frontage.
-To date no other island in the bay has ever been surveyed in this manner and the Morris survey, in which he catalogued the Island as Number 28 is still used today.
+In the year 1762, Surveyor General of Nova Scotia Charles Morris traversed the 45 miles from Halifax to Oak Island on a mission to divide it into 32 lots, each approximately 4 acres in size, most abutting a common road and all with water frontage.
+No other island in Mahone Bay had ever nor would ever again be surveyed in this manner and the Morris survey in which he catalogued the Island as Number 28 is used to this day.

 This website is dedicated to the good people of Nova Scotia and to Oak Island aficionados everywhere who have been beguiled by the island's history, mystery and stalwart beauty.